Homework 4 - The Sand Class

 class which makes use of the methods we wrote in the Particle

-class along with a few methods we added to the Sand
+a few methods we added to the Sand

-class in order to support all the functionality we need from a sand particle.
-In the upcoming project, you will write the code for some more particle types (such as Bubble
+functionality we need from a sand particle.
+In the upcoming project, you will

-s and Rock
+’s and Rock

-s) and then write to code to make the particle simulation work.
+and then write to code to make the particle simulation work.

 Submit

-on Canvas via Gradescope to be graded.
+Canvas via Gradescope to be graded.
+The autograder is